puhrez/insuratech/README.md

 - Python3.6 for the codebase
 - Docker for dev development and CI testing
 - SQLAlchemy + cubes for Data Modeling and DB communication
-- Flask for incremental ingestion and batch S3 persistent
-- Slice for API for cube analysis
+- Flask/Slice for HTTP handling and public query-based API
 - AWS Redshift for Persistence Layer
-- AWS Lambda for execution context of APIs and S3-triggered ingestion
+- AWS Lambda for execution context of API
-- AWS S3 for storage of record batches.

-### ETL Pipeline Diagram

-Batch
-CSV -> POST to Lambda for storage in S3 -> Trigger Lambda for batch record ingestion -> Redshift

-Incremental
-POST to Lambda for incremental ingestion -> Persist to redshift -> Save to append-only S3 file

 ### Local installation